hbarnard/smsmap/README.md

 # smsmap
-sms to mapping tool, as simple coronavirus support
+sms to mapping tool, as simple coronavirus community support and semi-manual tracing without using smartphone apps.
+Recently update to use an SMS SIM card and dongle.
+So no need to use a commercial SMS processor.

 This is just a placeholder for the main site on sourceforge https://sourceforge.net/p/smsmap/code/ci/master/tree/